 The following instructions for deleting a Virtual Disk will destroy all data on that disk.

-If the OS Virtual Disk is deleted, the operating system will be destroyed and the system will need to be recovered from the USB Restore Media, after which you will lose all configuration and alarms.
+If the OS Virtual Disk is deleted, you will lose all configuration and alarms.
 If the video Virtual Disk is deleted, you will lose all video footage.